statushero/meeting-cost-gcal-chrome-ext/README.md

 # Meetings are expensive!

-Rudimentary extension for displaying a ballpack estimate of meeting cost.
+Rudimentary Google Chrome extension for displaying a ballpark estimate of meeting costs in Google Calendar.

 ## Development